 Cooper came to live with us and filled our hearts with love.

 TechTown Meets Hockeytown (2010)

-Manager.
+management.
 His comprehensive management portfolio has included over

-been with Cushman & Wakefield, Inc. in Toledo as Manager over One SeaGate
+University Research and Technology Park, Cushman & Wakefield, Inc. in Toledo as Manager over One SeaGate

 Wakefield, he was Real Estate Manager with CB Richard Ellis and responsible for the Metro Detroit

 management portfolio with major clients including Ford Motor Company and

 Federal Mogul.
 During his tenure with CB Richard Ellis, Henry was recognized as a “Manager of

 Henry received his RPA designation in 2016.